hiking Quilotoa Loop, Quilotoa Lake, Laguna Quilotoa, grass, crater lake ecuador, mountains, clouds, sky

 Day 2 of hiking the Quilotoa Loop

-After a hearty breakfast begin on the trail to Chugchilan.
 Shortly after leaving Isinlivi, there will be a bridge, however, don’t cross it.
 Rather, take the “sendero,” or small path to the right.
-Refer to the map, you can see at first, I crossed the bridge, but glad I redirected.
-This scenic trail can be muddy, especially during the rainy season but twists through the beautiful canyon with some of my favorite views along the Quilotoa Loop.
+Refer to the Quilotoal Loop map, you can see at first, I crossed the bridge, but glad I redirected.

 Walk next to the beautiful Toachi River.
 The trail opens into a pasture and you will need to hop over a broken cattle gate.
-After that, look for wooden tree bridge.
+After that, look for a wooden tree bridge.
 Cross it to reach a gravel path.

 Itualó

 The path leads to the small hamlet of Itualo.
 Walk past the church and look to the right.
 There will be an uphill grass path near a small shack.
-Follow this path that begins the steep ascent to the small community of Chinaló.

 Chinaló & Toachi River Viewpoint

 In Chinaló, stop by the mirador that offers incredible views of the Toachi Canyon.
-At the mirador, find a covered awning, bench, and a garbage-drop.
+At the mirador, find a covered awning, a bench, and a garbage drop.
 The nearby community sells fresh fruit and some artisan goods.
-The viewpoint is fantastic on a clear day!

 🥾 Trail Logistics | Isinlivi to Mirador Cañon del Toachi | 5.75 miles | 3 hours 15 minutes

-In Chinalo is a signboard that points to Chugchilan Village.
-Unfortunately, it meets up with paved road that leads to Chugchilan.
 The first marker of the village is the famous Black Sheep Inn.
 Other hostels are closer to the center across from the small cemetery.

 Chugchilan Village